 Cholesteatoma Treatment

 Persisting earache, ear drainage, ear pressure, hearing loss, dizziness, or facial muscle weakness signals the need for an evaluation by an Otolaryngologist.
-An ENT doctor can confirm the presence of a Cholesteatoma.
+An ENT doctor can confirm the presence of a Cholesteatoma.- Initial treatment may consist of a careful cleaning of the ear, antibiotics, and ear drops.

 - Therapy aims to stop drainage in the ear by controlling the ear infection.